nicky-nym/nicky-nym.github.io/pages/cities.md

-Building even a small seed of a kinematic city would take a long time and lot of resources.
+Building even a small seed of an Impossible City would take a long time and lot of resources.
 A minimum viable start might need:

   + a city charter (the legal documents)
   + an independent city government